Kratom Guides

 Kratom is currently legal in the state of Washington.
 You can buy, sell, and possess the herb without any issues.
 There isn’t much of a history of controversy surrounding kratom in Washington state, so the herb will likely remain legal.

-The kratom community hopes to see Washington state regulate the industry instead of ever issuing a statewide ban, which would be done through the KCPA.
+The kratom community hopes to see Washington State regulate the industry instead of ever issuing a statewide ban, which would be done through the KCPA.

 West Virginia